MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

 ## Add more documents to the training data

-The more documents you tag, the more AI Builder will learn how to better recognize the fields.
+The more documents you tag, the more AI Builder learns how to better recognize the fields.
 To add more documents, edit your document processing model and upload more documents.
-You'll find the option to edit the model on the details page of the model.
+You find the option to edit the model on the details page of the model.

 :::image type="content" source="media/improve-the-performance-of-your-form-processing-model/form-processing-edit-model.png" alt-text="Screenshot of the details page with the option to edit a document processing model.":::